Is Abraham-Hicks True?

 Esther and Jerry Hicks insisted that a hundred or so “nonphysical” teachers, speaking in collaboration as Abraham arise in Esther Hicks’ head, delivering “blocks of thought” which she translates as teachings of eternal wisdom.

 At best, this can’t explain why she stood barefoot on stage in ritual garb, going into apparent trances and talking with an eerie accent.
-In the beginning, it was as if the entities dumped wisdom into her cranium, and she spit it out.
+In the beginning, the story goes, entities dumped wisdom into Esther’s cranium, and she spit it out, translated.

 Over the years, the accent evaporated, evolving into normal speech and another mystery, but older recordings are still available.